doozleuwu/Discord-Report-Bot/README.md

 * Fast
 * Free
 * Proxyless
-* Reports users for a message they sent
+* Reports a user for a message they sent

 ---------------------------------------